evanx/lula-hub/README.md

 We poll for messages for the client from the hub's `out:${client}` stream as follows:

-- query the local Redis for the latest received ID for hub messages
+- query the local Redis for the latest `seq` for hub messages
-- if we have not yet received any messages from the hub, then use `0-0` for the ID
+- if we have not yet received any messages from the hub, then use `0-0` for the `seq`
-- with that ID, read the next message from the hub using its `xread` endpoint with a long `blockMs` timeout
+- with that `seq` read the next message from the hub using its `xread` endpoint
-- if no new message is available, then retry `xread`
+- if no new message is available, then retry `xread` with a long `blockMs` timeout
-- ensure the last entry's `seq` field to its remote stream ID
+- set the entry's `seq` field to its remote stream ID
 - add that message to the `in` stream of the local Redis
-- atomically store this latest `seq` for future resumption
+- atomically store this latest hub `seq` for future resumption
 - loop to `xread` the next hub message

 ## Design